eProsima/Fast-DDS-docs/docs/sources.rst

 ===========================

 On Linux, you can install these libraries using the package manager of your Linux distribution.
-For example, on Ubuntu you can install them using its package manager with the next command.
+For example, on Ubuntu you can install them by using its package manager with the next command.

 .. code-block:: bash